 Marvel held a huge press conference in support of Avengers: Age of Ultron, but that wasn’t the only topic on the agenda — Marvel Studios head Kevin Feige debuted a new Ant-Man trailer, which will arrive online tomorrow (don’t worry), and Feige spoke a bit about how their tiny superhero fits into the larger MCU.

 Avengers: Age of Ultron - Page 8

 ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
 From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
-This week, Batman v Superman spoilers are revealed, the big screen and small screen Suicide Squads butt heads, and Joss Whedon spills his guts on Avengers: Age of Ultron.
+This week, the new Deadpool movie looks great, plus lots and lots of Marvel movie updates.

 It’s a little strange that one of the most anticipated moments in Avengers 2 isn’t even something that takes place during the movie.
 Of course, we all want to see the team battle Ultron, but fans are already abuzz over what will be revealed in the post-credits scene.
 No need to wait any longer!
 We now have our answer, courtesy of director Joss Whedon: nothing.